 Alcohol got me through my hangover and created another one.
 It enabled me to survive Christmas Day and created hot waves of shameful memories.
 Alcohol was the cause and the cure for panic, anxiety and paranoia.

 Even writing about that Christmas now makes me shiver with relief that I no longer have that same relationship with alcohol.

 Since I’ve stopped drinking, my Christmases have been a totally different story.

 I’ve spent Christmases in Spain, breathing the mountain air into a clear and happy head.
 I’ve spent Christmases with family, in control, relishing the food and enjoying the conversations and connections.
 And, I’ve created really important and special memories of spending time with loved ones that I can cherish instead of being ashamed of.

 This year, I’m seeing my now grown-up son.
 He’s coming to stay with me on Christmas Eve and I’m so looking forward to seeing him and relaxing, catching up, playing some board games and watching some Christmas TV.
-Then, on Christmas Day I’ll be driving the two of us to my parents where I’m looking forward to seeing everyone, helping with the food and enjoying the laughter and silliness.
+Then, on Christmas Day I’ll be driving the two of us to my sister's where I’m looking forward to seeing everyone, helping with the food and enjoying the laughter and silliness.
 On Christmas Day evening, I’ll drive my son to his girlfriend’s parent’s house and spend an hour or two chatting to them and eating mince pies or whatever goodies they have leftover.
 Then I’ll drive home to spend the rest of the evening with my partner, who will have spent the day with his mum.
 The two of us will cosy up and share stories from the day as we glut out on Christmas snacks.

 On Boxing Day, I’ll go round to my partner’s mum’s to help her eat more leftovers.